Northerly: Six-year-old season: 2002–2003

 Trainer Fred Kersley ruled out running Northerly in the 2002 Melbourne Cup and reasoned that because he would have to carry 60 kilograms over 3,200 metres, and the fact that he possibly might not have stayed the trip, it may have taken too great a toll.
 In the week leading up to the Cox Plate, the eventual Melbourne Cup winner, Media Puzzle, had burst into calculations by winning the Geelong Cup by more than three lengths, and Northerly would have been conceding 7.5 kilograms to the imported galloper.

 After a brilliant spring, Northerly's campaign autumn in 2003 failed to reach the same heights.
 Wins in the St George Stakes and the Australian Cup (by four lengths) were interspersed with defeats in the Orr Stakes and the Victoria Gold Cup, where he was defeated as a long-odds-on favourite by the hitherto unheralded Mr Trickster.

+While Northerly had proven himself a champion in Melbourne and Perth he had never been tested in Sydney, or for that matter on any tracks where races are run in the clockwise direction.
+It is commonplace for thoroughbreds to prove themselves in both Sydney and Melbourne before being acknowledge as a great champion and this is why trainer Fred Kersley sent Northerly on a three race mission to conquer the final frontier.

-In Sydney, Northerly was also odds-on favourite in his three starts, but failed to win.
-In the Ranvet Stakes, he was run down by Republic Lass; in the Manion Cup, he was unplaced; in The BMW Stakes, Freemason set a course-record pace, and Northerly was unable to run him down, as the two horses dueled over the final 800 metres.
+Northerly started odds-on favourite in all three starts, but failed to register the much desired win.
+In the Ranvet Stakes, he was run down by Sydney Oaks winner Republic Lass and in the Manion Cup, a Group 3 event, he was unplaced.
+Despite the first two failures it was the third and final race that was the target,The BMW Stakes.
+Sadly for connections and fans alike, Northerly was out slugged by 50/1 outsider Freemason, who set a course-record pace, and Northerly was unable to get the upper hand as the two horses duelled over the final 800 metres.

-Nonetheless, Northerly was a decisive winner of the Horse of the Year Award.
+Nonetheless, judges felt he had done enough to receive his second Horse of the Year Award.